 How Does ASPS Work?

 ASPS delivers web content from the server direct to the web browser in an

-encrypted format that only the ASPS Web Reader can decode.
+encrypted format that only the ASPS Web Browser can decode.
 The content on the

 server does not need to be encrypted and there is no double-handling required to